16 Tips for Renting a Car in Santorini (2023)

 Most rental companies require drivers to be at least 21 and to have held their license for more than one year.
 Some companies impose a surcharge for renters aged under 25.

-Greek law requires that licence holders from a number of countries present an International Driving Licence along with their driving licence.
+Greek law requires that licence holders from a number of countries present an International Driving Permit (IDP) along with their driving licence.

-While rental companies don’t always check if renters have an international licence, it will likely be an issue if you are stopped by the police.
-Make sure to check the rules of the rental and if you require an international licence prior to travelling.
+While rental companies don’t always check if renters have an International Drivers Permit, it will likely be an issue if you are stopped by the police.
+Make sure to check the rules of the rental and if you require an IDP prior to travelling.

 We didn’t require an International driving licence but some countries do